About me

 News

-• [09/2025] New work on cooperative learning for training reasoning models.
+• [09/2025] New work on meta-learning for training reasoning models.

 Instead of serving as a warmup, SFT can now learn how to supervise RL by strategically transferring beneficial knowledge.